 Several vendors sell cold drinks, including water, juice, beers, chips, nuts, and fresh coconuts.
 Food-wise, these vendors have Pad Thai, Pad kra pao, fresh fish grilled on an open charcoal BBQ, and a few other dishes!

-There is a single restaurant on the beach, Barefoot Bistro & Bar, but when I was visiting, it was temporarily closed and still says temporarily closed on Google.
-You can see if it’s open depending on when you’re visiting.
+There is a single restaurant on the beach, Barefoot Bistro & Bar, but when I was visiting, it was temporarily closed but seems to have reopened.
+It’s located on the left end of the Freedom Beach.

 a few large rocks on a white sandy beach with stunning clear blue waters and long tail boats in the distance at Freedom Beach in Phuket